Couldn't load pickup availability

 You can use them with any growing media you like, including soil, coco, clay pebbles & rockwool!

 Expect to use far less nutrient solution – unused feed is recirculated back to plants to reduce waste.
-Wilma Systems are basically
+Origin Systems are basically

 re-circulating hydroponic system.

 For uniform growth, you can move and rotate pots.
 To make life easy, you quickly check your nutrient level via the handy inspection hatch on the top tray.